phoenixlai833/Joey-Phoenix/index.md

 By the end of this guide, you will understand:
 - How to install Express.js
 - How the file structure is organized
-- Display messages to the browser
+- How to display messages to the browser
-- Basic routing methods
+- How to do basic routing methods
 - How to use middleware to display static files

 ---